syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/templates.md

 ## Group template

-The group header title under which appropriate sub-items are categorized can also be customize with the help of
+The group header title with appropriate sub-items are categorized that is customized with the help of
-**groupTemplate** property.
+**GroupTemplate** property.
 This template is common for both inline and floating group header template.

 In the following sample, employees are grouped according to their city.

- {% tabs %}

-{%  endhighlight html %}
+{%  highlight html %}

 <div class="frame">
         <div class="control">